chinamike65/hugo-tuolesi/content/book4/book4en.md

 The pure precepts and perfect teachings of Tuole Monastery attract more and more monks to join.

-Although this is a Gelugpa monastery, monks from various sects such as Nyingma, Kagyu, Sakya, and Joning have also gathered here to study and learn from each other.
+Although this is a Gelugpa monastery, monks from various schools such as Nyingma, Kagyu, Sakya, and Joning have also gathered here to study and learn from each other.

 Regarding the origin of the monastery, there have been many prophecies by the sages of the past dynasties.

-On April 15, 1935, after drinking yogurt in the Potala Palace, the former Tibetan Regent Rezhen Rinpoche turned the porcelain bowl inside out and foretelled that the Tuole Monastery would become the same as the Tibetan Ganden Monastery, Drepung Monastery and Sera Monastery.
+On April 15, 1935, after drinking yogurt in the Potala Palace, the former Tibetan Regent Rezhen Rinpoche turned the porcelain bowl inside out and foretold that the Tuole Monastery would become the same as the Tibetan Ganden Monastery, Drepung Monastery and Sera Monastery.
 The sacred place of Tibetan Buddhism is equally famous, and it is supported by believers from all over the world.

-In its heyday, the number of monks will reach 5,500.
+At its full capacity, the number of monks will reach 5,500.

 The living Buddha left the monk's hat and the shoulders of the Dharma Master Yama as evidence.

 **Tibetan-Chinese fusion of Tuole Temple**

-The place where Tuole Monastery is today is called Jiarigang (meaning the place where the Han people are concentrated in Chinese), which means the integration of Tibetan and Chinese.
+The place where Tuole Monastery is today is called Jiarigang (meaning 'the place where the Han people are concentrated' in Chinese), which means the integration of Tibetan and Chinese.

 In 1916, when Tuole Temple was built, the donations for the construction of the temple were donated by believers from both Tibetan and Han areas.